ETS5/RPWNmasternodesetup/README.md

-(c) 2018 by Dwigt007, Modified by Eswede for RPWN
+2018 by RushHour, for RPWN